ronaldmannak/TheHobbitGPT/README.md

 CAREFULLY, GENTLY, QUICKLY, SOFTLY, VICIOUSLY

-5. COMMUNICATING WITH THE GAME
+4. COMMUNICATING WITH THE GAME

-You can only talk to the game in a certain way.
-You have to use the words in the right order and be quite specific or the game will not understand.
-Here are some examples, I have quoted them directly from the manual as I think they are quite sweetly written and do get the point across direct from the game designers mouth!
-The designers invented a new name for this "computer speak" - INGLISH (not ENGLISH), I have NO idea why, but it sounds cool and it's not a misprint!
+The user can only talk to the game in a certain way.
+The user has to use the words in the right order and be quite specific or the game will not understand.
+Here are some examples.
+The designers invented a new name for this "computer speak" - INGLISH (not ENGLISH).

 6. THE RULES OF INGLISH

-With the help of this program, your program is now able to talk to you in INGLISH.
-What's more, you will be able to talk to the computer in INGLISH, and it will understand what you say!

-INGLISH is the most sophisticated natural language recognition program yet developed on any microcomputer, and Melbourne House are very proud to be able to bring this implementation to you in THE HOBBIT program.

-The rules of INGLISH are simple - you probably already know INGLISH without even being aware of it.
+The rules of INGLISH are simple

 - Each sentence must have a verb.
    As a minimum sentence, you can have just the verb.